htaymour/jenkins-lab/README.md

 Acknowledgments
 Jenkins open source developers team
 Cisco DevNet for the Always on Lab
-All contributors who have provided insights and feedback
+All contributors who have provided insights and feedback.